 Keep the contest rules simple, such as:

-By doing so, you should be able to trigger a lot of engagement with your brand in a very short amount of time, generate excitement within your community, and gather a lot of interesting and potentially seasonal content to share in the future (in addition to the many other benefits of user-generated content).
+By doing so, you should be able to trigger a lot of engagement with your brand in a very short amount of time, generate excitement within your community, and gather a lot of interesting and potentially seasonal content to share in the future.

 Highlight your part in corporate social responsibilities